flint-bot/flint/README.md

   .then(memberships => { ... });
 ```

-Memberships of others in a Spark Space:
+Memberships of others in a Webex Teams Space:

 ```js
 bot.room.memberships()